microsoft/PowerToys/doc/specs/Gif-Maker.md

 ### 1.1.
 Elevator Pitch / Narrative

- David loves using GIFs to add creativity ti his typical responses to messages.
+ David loves using GIFs to add creativity to his typical responses to messages.
 His friend Amanda emails him and asks what he would like to eat for lunch today.
-David recently watched a burrito video, so he uses the GIF maker to screen record a brief moment from the video in order to tell Amanda that its "Burrito Day."
+David recently watched a burrito video, so he uses the GIF maker to screen record a brief moment from the video in order to tell Amanda that it's "Burrito Day."

 ### 1.2.
 Customers